Online Sorting and Translational Packing of Convex Polygons: Online packing

-We now prove that when the total area of pieces is at least $1$, then the density of an arbitrary packing produced by the algorithm, i.e., where there may also be near-empty boxes, is not much smaller.
+We now prove that when the total area of pieces is at least $1$, then the density of an arbitrary packing produced by the algorithm, i.e., where there may also be near-empty boxes, is not much smaller than stated in \cref{lemma:no-near-empty}.
+If the total area is not bounded from below, it is easy to see that no bound can be given on the density; a single skew and sufficiently thin parallelogram proves that.
+We don't know, however, if the algorithm is anyway $O(n^{\log 3-1}\log n)$-competitive.

 \begin{lemma} Suppose that \onlinepacker\ has packed $n$ horizontal parallelograms of height $1$ and width at most $1$.
 If the total area of the pieces is at least $1$, the resulting packing has density $\Omega(n^{1-\log 3}/\log n)$. \end{lemma}